GDQuest/website/content/docs/guidelines/best-practices/godot-gdscript/_index.md

 ```

 {{% notice note %}}
 Starting from Godot 3.2, you can write docstrings as a series of comments above any class, property, signal, or function.
-The GDScript language server will show the comments as part of the description in the code completion box.
+The GDScript language server will show the comments as part of the description in the docs preview, if your code editor supports this feature.
 You can also use that to create a code reference with our tool [GDScript Docs Maker](https://github.com/GDQuest/gdscript-docs-maker).
 {{% / notice %}}

 After signals, the order is: enums, constants, exported variables, public variables (regular name), and pseudo-private variables (starting with `_`), in this order.